 - Monitor the patient’s pulse, ensuring you check the switch rhythm and compressors after every two minutes Administer quality CPR, ensuring the victim’s ratio of compressions to breaths is thirty to two.

 - High-quality CPR, combined with frequent changes of the CPR administrator can double the odds of a victim surviving.

 - Consider using AED whenever possible.
 In case the victim is experiencing a shockable rhythm, defibrillation or CPR will do the magic.

 The administration of BLS has changed substantially within the last few years.
 The advanced guidelines for administering this first aid care to an accident victim include:

 - Ensure you take no more than ten seconds, checking a victim’s breathing and pulse.

 - If an accident victim suffers cardiac arrest owing to initially untreated non-shockable rhythm, administer epinephrine as the first aid care.

 - Educate the patient on opioid overdose and everything else to do with naloxone training.

 - In case the accident patient in question is a pregnant woman, you must offer manual left uterine displacement to help relieve aortocaval compression.
 That should be done only if the patient’s fundus is higher than her umbilicus.

-Administering healthcare provider’s BLS shouldn’t be a problem, provided you have taken an online course in CPR.
+Administering BLS as a healthcare provider’s shouldn’t be a problem if you have taken an online course in CPR.
 Above, we have outlined the simple yet useful tips for the proper administration of BLS.
 These are not the only steps people can use to administer BLS as we have lots more advanced and detailed options.
 Learn and master the art of providing BLS to rescue accident victims by joining any of the tested and proven BLS online courses.